 Gary Stevens is an artist who creates performances and video installations, working with a wide range of visual artists and performers from diverse backgrounds.
 His solo & ensemble works have been presented internationally in gallery, theatre, festival and public spaces.

 The major live work, since 1984, is the result of long, practical and material development; the structure, which often includes an elaborate text, grows out of this process.
 His unique use of text and speech in a visual art context is formal, yet seems casual.
 It describes and defines a fictive space and situation but the conspicuous invention confronts us with something real.
 The work is also about modes of thought; a psychology is often alien or animal and at odds with the audience/spectators and performer's states of mind.
 It is critical and funny.
 The staging and productions are simple and stark, but the structures are rich, compelling and complex.

 He won a Paul Hamlyn Award for Visual Arts (1998), a Foundation for Contemporary Performance Arts Award (New York) in 1996 and a One to One bursary from the Live Art Development Agency (2005).
 He has taught in many art schools as a regular visiting Visual Art and Performance tutor, including: Byam Shaw, Goldsmith's, Middlesex and Wimbledon.
-He is a Visiting Research Fellow at the Ruskin School of Drawing and Fine Art, Oxford and is external examiner at the Slade School of Fine Art, London University BA Fine Art, Media.
-In 1999 he created and continues to run the Performance Lab at Artsadmin.
+He has been a tutor on the BA Fine Art course at the Slade School of Fine Art, UCL since 2007.
+He ran a regular monthly performance Lab at Artsadmin from 1999-2009.